jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
     Then he read recaps of his career that sounded like obituaries.
-They were filled with tributes that Dervil supposed were meant as eulogies &mdash; how when his knuckleball was really dancing he was untouchable.
+They were filled with tributes that Dervil supposed were meant as eulogies&mdash;how when his knuckleball was really dancing he was untouchable.
 Dervil read on about himself and his place, only moderately remarkable though it was, in baseball history.
   </p>

   <p>